greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 > **Important** The forms of `ALTER TABLE` that perform a table rewrite are not MVCC-safe.
 After a table rewrite, the table will appear empty to concurrent transactions if they are using a snapshot taken before the rewrite occurred.
 See [MVCC Caveats](https://www.postgresql.org/docs/12/mvcc-caveats.html) for more details.

-XXX Take special care when altering or dropping columns that are part of the Greenplum Database distribution key as this can change the distribution policy for the table.
+Take special care when altering or dropping columns that are part of the Greenplum Database distribution key as this can change the distribution policy for the table.

 The `USING` option of `SET DATA TYPE` can actually specify any expression involving the old values of the row; that is, it can refer to other columns as well as the one being converted.
 This allows very general conversions to be done with the `SET DATA TYPE` syntax.
 Because of this flexibility, the `USING` expression is not applied to the column's default value (if any); the result might not be a constant expression as required for a default.
 This means that when there is no implicit or assignment cast from old to new type, `SET DATA TYPE` might fail to convert the default even though a `USING` clause is supplied.
 In such cases, drop the default with `DROP DEFAULT`, perform the `ALTER TYPE`, and then use `SET DEFAULT` to add a suitable new default.
 Similar considerations apply to indexes and constraints involving the column.